droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc I - The Walls of Krezk.md

 If the players accept Baron Krezkov’s task, he provides them with a few strands of dark hair for Baba Lysaga to use in her scrying, as well as a large gold bracelet inset with intricate carvings of wolves and ravens (worth 300 gp) as a gift to purchase her favor.

 If asked, Baron Krezkov confesses that the missing person is his son, Ilya Krezkov, who disappeared several days ago.
-A successful DC 15 Perception check to Sense Motive reveals that he is not telling the entire truth, though he is unwilling to share more.
+A successful DC 22 Perception check to Sense Motive reveals that he is not telling the entire truth, though he is unwilling to share more.
 # I3.
 The Road to Berez
 The journey from the village of Krezk to the **Ruins of Berez** is eight-and-three-quarter miles long and takes three hours.
 To get to Berez, the players must first retrace their steps to the Luna River Crossroads, then head south.
 ## I3a.
 The Needle Blight Horde
-Soon after the players depart the Raven River Crossroads, they cross paths with a horde of ten **needle blights** migrating toward the Wizard of Wines winery.
+Soon after the players depart the Raven River Crossroads, they cross paths with a horde of six **needle blights (use [Cactus Leshy](https://2e.aonprd.com/Monsters.aspx?ID=1219) stat block)** migrating toward the Wizard of Wines winery.
 Read:

 <div class="description">
 <p>The fresh corpse of an enormous wolf, easily the size of an elk, lies splayed across the center of the road.
 Its sides and face have been pierced with hundreds of needle-like thorns, and a pool of blood has gathered beneath its well-muscled neck.</p>
 <p>Suddenly, a flurry of black feathers erupts from the trees to the north, as a flock of ravens takes to the skies not a hundred yards from the edge of the road, their panicked cries echoing in the chill air.
 From the thicket beneath them, you hear the rhythmic and unmistakable sound of numerous, inhuman footsteps, and can make out the outline of a horde of shambling, thorned, shadows in the dim light.
 The figures, which appear to be approaching a bend in the road a short ways ahead of your position, don’t seem to have noticed you yet—but their silhouettes grow closer with each passing second.</p>
 </div>

-The players can do battle with the blights, or they can hide in the thickets to avoid the horde’s attention with a successful DC 10 group Dexterity (Stealth) check, as described in **Group Checks** (*Player’s Handbook*, p.
-175).
+The players can do battle with the blights, or they can hide in the thickets to Avoid the horde’s Notice with a successful DC 18 group Stealth check.

 > [!combat]- **Balancing the Needle Blights**
-> This combat encounter is a **mild** combat encounter against a party of four 5th-level players, and will consume approximately 18% of their total maximum hit points.
+> This combat encounter is a **Moderate+** combat encounter against a party of four 5th-level players.
 For parties of smaller or larger sizes, modify the encounter as follows:
 >
-> * ***Three Players.*** Reduce the number of needle blights to six.
+> * ***Three Players.*** Reduce the number of needle blights to five.
-> * ***Five Players.*** Reduce the number of needle blights to eight.
+> * ***Five Players.*** Reduce the number of needle blights to seven.
-> * ***Six Players.*** Increase the number of needle blights to twelve.
+> * ***Six Players.*** Increase the number of needle blights to nine.
 ## I3b.
 The Luna River Path
 As the players depart the Luna River Crossroads, read: